 BEER SIGNS Before Prohibition, or Pre-Prohibition (Pre-Pro).

 The use of signs for brewers and taverns in the U.S. probably began with wooden signs.
 Signs were also painted on buildings.
 When electricity became available commercially with the electric arc beginning in 1870 they provided illumination onto signs.
 However, it wasn't until around the early 20th Century that incandescent lights were used, which allowed signs to be created from bulbs, or more commonly, to be backlit.
 Backlit signs could be made by installing lights inside boxes of wood or metal boxes that had cut outs for letters and/or shapes that were often covered with glass, or that simply illuminate images or letters on painted on glass.
-As incandescent lighting was becoming more prevalent only just before Prohibition, most signs before then were of wood, metal, glass, mirror or simply on the outdoor sides of brick or wood buildings.
+As incandescent lighting was becoming prevalent just before Prohibition, most signs before then were of wood, metal, glass, mirror or simply on the outdoor sides of brick or wood buildings.
 During this period before 1920, most saloons or taverns had exclusive agreements with one brewer.
-So, there was more of a need to promote a saloon, and less of a need to display signs to promote a beer or brewer in such places.
-Nevertheless, basic beer signs for both inside and outside of a drinking establishment were supplied.
-In addition, within a brewer's offices or tap room, or in finer drinking or dining establishments, some larger and more detailed signs and posters were made to promote a beer or the brewer.
+So, the emphasis was often to promote a saloon, rather than to to promote a beer or brewer.
+Nevertheless, if a brewer was to supply a free signs to an establishment, it would have the name of that brewery and/or its beer.
+In addition, within a brewer's offices or tap room, or in finer drinking dining establishments, some larger and more detailed signs and posters were made to promote a beer or the brewer.
 Examples of most of most of these early beer signs can be found under Signs: Pre-Prohibition.

 The sign industry changed a great deal during almost 14 years of Prohibition beginning in 1920, due to the use of lighting.
-One of the most impactful types of lighting in the 1930's for a couple of decades were neon lighting, which was first used in the U.S. in the 1920's.
-Even though it was first only available in a red color, different colors were introduced making it much more appealing.
+One of the most impactful types of lighting in the 1930's for a couple of decades was neon lighting, which was first used in the U.S. in the 1920's.
+Even though neon was first available only in a red color, different colors were introduced the the 1930s making it much more appealing.
 Please see Signs: Neon.

-Some materials formerly used Pre-Prohibition were also used afterwards, such as mirrors, reverse glass and metal signs, but rather infrequently.
-The Pre-Pro use of wood signs were essentially abandoned after Prohibition, as they were much more expensive than than the alternatives provided by newer materials and improved technology.
+Some materials formerly used before Prohibition were also used afterwards, such as mirrors, reverse glass and metal signs, but rather infrequently.
+The Pre-Pro use of wood signs were essentially abandoned after Prohibition, as they were much more expensive and less durable than than alternatives provided by newer materials and improved technology, particularly plastics.

-Further, signing for advertising was also provided on what is referred to as Shelf &/or Back Bar Items or signs.
+Further, advertising signs were also provided on what is referred to as Shelf &/or Back Bar Items.

 Note: If you have any signs or other objects or images of Bavarian Brewing Co. items not shown on this web site, and particularly between 1935 and 1946 under the various brand names previously noted for this time frame, please let us know.